-ABO and PRS for Music Foundation launch Resonate
+ABO and PRS Foundation’s Resonate launches second round

 Support will be given to orchestras who can demonstrate a commitment to presenting high quality contemporary British repertoire which will promote the Resonate brand as part of a season, tour and longer term audience development programme.
 To apply for funding visit www.prsformusicfoundation.com/resonate.